Three Black Holes Are On A Collision Course In What’s Being Called ‘An Unimaginably Epic Event’

 Moreover, computer simulations seem to support this new hypothesis.
 According to the virtual scenarios, about 16 percent of pairs of supermassive black holes in colliding galaxies “will have interacted with a third supermassive black hole before they merge.”

-The field of black holes has been a recent hot bed activity, like a recent finding of a black hole so large, it “should not exist,” as previously reported by The Inquisitr.
+The field of black holes has been a recent hot bed of activity, like a recent finding of a black hole so large, it “should not exist,” as previously reported by The Inquisitr.